 The filter setting is used to filter the pool water through the sand.
 It is the pool filter valve position your pool filter valve will spend most of its life on.
 Mostly it will be used when the pump runs on your timer to keep the water in the pool clean by flowing through the filter media.

 The filter setting is also the normal pool filtration setting you will use the most when vacuuming your pool.
-Whenever the dirt levels are not too high you can let the filter remove it and then backwash to eject it from the system.
+Whenever the dirt levels are not too high, you can let the filter remove it and then backwash to eject it from the system.

 My article “How to clean dirt from the bottom of a pool” explains this process fully in a step-by-step guide.

-When the multiport valve handle is on the filter setting, and the pump is running, the water will be drawn into the system through the skimmers and bottom drain (if you have one).
 It will then pass through the debris filter basket on the inlet side of the pump so that any large pieces of dirt, such as leaves, will be removed prior to passing through the pump as they could cause damage.

 When the water reaches the bottom of the filter it returns to the pool as clean water through the inlet jets, waterfall or whatever other similar feature you may have.